boyski/pmaudit/README.md

   output.h \
   variable.h

-Feel free to compare with with GNU make's own generated deps file (.deps/job.Po) which contains data for system files as well.
+Feel free to compare this with GNU make's native generated deps file (.deps/job.Po) which contains data for system files as well.

 Let's break down the command line above.
 We use SHELL=pmash to force